-1. Inspect each signal head assembly while still on the ground for the following:
+- 1. Inspect each signal head assembly while still on the ground for the following:

 - a.
 Physical defects

 - b.
 Visor type

 - c.
 LED wattage

 - d.
 Lens orientation

 - e.
 Wiring connections

-- 2. Attach signal head mounting hardware according to the manufacturer's recommendations.
+- 3. Attach signal head mounting hardware according to the manufacturer's recommendations.
 Apply anti-seize compound to all mechanical fasteners.

-- 3. Adjust each signal head both vertically and horizontally to approximate a uniform grade of all like signal heads.
+- 4. Adjust each signal head both vertically and horizontally to approximate a uniform grade of all like signal heads.

-- 4. During the course of construction and until the signals are placed in operation, cover signal faces or turn away from approaching traffic.
+- 5. During the course of construction and until the signals are placed in operation, cover signal faces or turn away from approaching traffic.
 When ready for operation, plumb and aim the heads.

-- 5. Pole mounted signal heads and pedestrian push buttons are shown on the plans and schematic drawings in schematic form only.
-Pole mounted signal heads are generally intended to be mounted on the face of pole with respect to oncoming traffic.
-Modifications to this are required when the view of the pole mounted signal indication is blocked.
-Pedestrian push buttons shall be located on the pole face so the arrow on the R10-3e sign directs pedestrians to the appropriate crosswalk.